RealityBending/IllusionGameReliability/README.md

 ### Confirmation

 5. **Autism and Schizotypal traits**

 Under the predictive coding framework, illusion sensitivity has been theorized to be related to an underweighting of prior knowledge when making perceptual inferences ([Notredame et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4130106/); [Koethe et al., 2009](https://link.springer.com/article/10.1007/s00406-008-0851-6)).
 Indeed, this is consistent with findings in which susceptibility to different visual illusions was lower in individuals with a lower competence in contextual integrations, such as those with higher disorganized and positive schizotypal traits ([Bressan & Kramer, 2013](https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00343); [Fradkin & Silverstein, 2022](10.1016/j.bionps.2022.100050)), as well as those with high systemizing tendencies (often associated with autism; [Walter et al., 2008](https://doi.org/10.1007/s10803-008-0630-2)).

     - 5.1 Negative correlation between illusion sensitivity and autistic traits, specifically in dimensions related to systemizing tendencies (measured with the *Patterns/Numbers* subscale)
     - 5.2 Negative correlation between illusion sensitivity and schizotypal personality traits, particularly in the positive (measured with the *Cognitive-Perceptual* subscale) and disorganized dimensions (measured with the *Disorganized* subscale)

 6. **Mood and Emotion Regulation**

 While the literature regarding the links between emotion and mood dysregulation with illusion sensitivity is sparse, some researchers report higher trait anxiety to be related to reduced illusion sensitivity ([Baroun & Al-Ansari, 2005](10.2224/sbp.2005.33.1.33); [Passie et al., 2013](https://doi.org/10.1080/13548506.2012.722649)).
 In fact, consistent with the predictive coding theory, anxiety has been linked to having hyper-precise prior beliefs and a decreased ability to consider contextual information, thereby resulting in individuals creating incoherent percepts that are resistant to belief updating ([Passie et al., 2013](https://doi.org/10.1080/13548506.2012.722649); [Hein et al., 2021](https://doi.org/10.1016/j.neuroimage.2020.117424)).
 Alternatively, we expect borderline personality traits to correlate negatively with illusion sensitivity due to its association with interoceptive deficits ([Flasbeck et al., 2020](https://doi.org/10.1186/s40479-020-00139-1)).
 On the other hand, research on visual illusion sensitivity related to depressive traits have typically not found any significant effects ([Koethe et al., 2009](https://link.springer.com/article/10.1007/s00406-008-0851-6); [Passie et al., 2013](https://doi.org/10.1080/13548506.2012.722649)).

     - 6.1 Negative correlation between illusion sensitivity and depression scores
     - 6.2 No correlation between illusion sensitivity and anxiety scores
     - 6.2 Positive correlation between illusion sensitivity and borderline personality traits

-7. **Conspiracy Beliefs**
-    Although little attention has been conferred to investigating the links between conspiracy beliefs and illusion sensitivity, [van Prooijen et al. (2017)](https://onlinelibrary.wiley.com/doi/10.1002/ejsp.2331) report illusory pattern perception (misperception of meaningful patterns in random stimuli) to be positively linked to greater belief in conspiracy theories, suggesting that individuals with a greater conspiracy mindset may have a greater need to make sense of or impose order of the world and hence may be more aware of external cues, thus influencing their illusion sensitivity.
-This is in line with [van Elk (2015)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130422#sec002), that showed an association between conspiracy beliefs and a stronger local-to-global interference effect (i.e., a difficulty in ignoring irrelevant local visual information when making a decision about the global stimulus features).

-    - 7.1 Negative correlation between illusion sensitivity and conspiracy beliefs

 ### Exploration

 #### Psychometry

-8. **Test-retest Reliability**
+7. **Test-retest Reliability**
-    - 8.1 Inter-individual illusion scores at time point 1 (*t2*) will correlate significantly with the scores at time point 2 (*t2*)
+    - 7.1 Inter-individual illusion scores at time point 1 (*t2*) will correlate significantly with the scores at time point 2 (*t2*)
-9. **Within-participants Stability**
+8. **Within-participants Stability**
-    - 9.1 The inter-individual scores are estimated with a lower uncertainty (95% CI width) than the range (95% ETI) of the point-estimates (i.e., larger between-participants variance than within-participants).
+    - 8.1 The inter-individual scores are estimated with a lower uncertainty (95% CI width) than the range (95% ETI) of the point-estimates (i.e., larger between-participants variance than within-participants).
-10. **Perceptual independence**
+9. **Perceptual independence**
-    - 10.1 None to weak correlation between illusion sensitivity and perceptual ability.
+    - 9.1 None to weak correlation between illusion sensitivity and perceptual ability.

 #### Inter-individual Correlates

+10. **Conspiracy Beliefs**

+Although little attention has been conferred to investigating the links between conspiracy beliefs and illusion sensitivity, [van Prooijen et al. (2017)](https://onlinelibrary.wiley.com/doi/10.1002/ejsp.2331) report illusory pattern perception (misperception of meaningful patterns in random stimuli) to be positively linked to greater belief in conspiracy theories, suggesting that individuals with a greater conspiracy mindset may have a greater need to make sense of or impose order of the world and hence may be more aware of external cues, thus influencing their illusion sensitivity.
+This is in line with [van Elk (2015)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130422#sec002), that showed an association between conspiracy beliefs and a stronger local-to-global interference effect (i.e., a difficulty in ignoring irrelevant local visual information when making a decision about the global stimulus features).

+    - 10.1 Negative correlation between illusion sensitivity and conspiracy beliefs

 11. **Interoception**

 Imprecise predictions of internal bodily signals has been associated with an increased reliance on external environmental cues ([Synofzik et al., 2010](10.1093/brain/awp291); [Seth et al., 2012](10.3389/fpsyg.2011.00395)), which should translate into a lesser illusion sensitivity of people with lower interoceptive skills.
 This is in line with with the evidence showing that autism and schizophrenia, in which decreased interoceptive abilities are reported ([Notredame et al., 2014](https://doi.org/10.3389/fnint.2014.00063); [Ciszewski et al., 2015](http://dx.doi.org/10.12740/PP/27072); [Park et al., 2022](https://doi.org/10.1111/ejn.15739); [Bölte et al., 2007](10.1007/s10803-006-0231-x)), are also associated with a lower illusion sensitivity.

     - 11.1 Positive correlation between illusion sensitivity and interoception

 12. **Lying tendency**

-    Given the significant links found between maladaptive personality traits and illusion sensitivity in the original Illusion Game study, we expect dispositional lying behaviour, which comprises dimensions related to pathological traits ([Makowski et al., 2020](https://psyarxiv.com/t7s32/)), to be correlated with inter-individual illusion sensitivity.
+Given the negative link observed between illusion sensitivity and honesty-humility, as well as with maladaptive personality traits [(Makowski et al.,*under review*)](https://psyarxiv.com/9pjx5/), we expect other related dimensions to relate, such as dispositional lying tendencies ([Makowski et al., 2020](https://psyarxiv.com/t7s32/)).

     - 11.1 Negative correlation between illusion sensitivity and deception profile

 13. **Primal beliefs**

 Our basic beliefs about the world (i.e., primals) influence the way we interact with it.
 As such, having greater beliefs that the world is *Safe*, comprehensible (*Understandable*), does not stay static (*Changing*) and that there is an inherent underlying order (*Hierarchical*), may influence people's vigilance towards environmental cues ([Clifton et al., 2021](http://dx.doi.org/10.1037/pas0001055)), and thus be associated with illusion sensitivity.
 This is in line with the negative link found between conspiracy beliefs (which is negatively correlated with beliefs in a safe world; [Leone et al., 2017](10.1002/ijop.12459)) and illusory pattern perception ([van Prooijen et al. (2017)](https://onlinelibrary.wiley.com/doi/10.1002/ejsp.2331)).

     - 13.1 Negative correlation between illusion sensitivity and the "Safe" primal belief
     - 13.2 Negative correlation between illusion sensitivity and the "Changing" primal belief
     - 13.3 Positive correlation between illusion sensitivity and the "Understandable" primal belief
     - 13.4 Positive correlation between illusion sensitivity and the "Hierarchical" primal belief

 ## Methods